How to Knit in the Round: A Beginner's Step-by-Step Guide

 How to Increase

-Knit picked-up stitch through the back of the loop, crossing your right-hand needle behind the left (see the image at left).
+Then, knit the picked-up stitch through the back of the loop, crossing your right needle behind the left needle.

 How to Divide